laravel/docs/validation.md

 <a name="rule-digits"></a>
 #### digits:_value_

-The field under validation must be a non-fraction number and must have an exact length of _value_.
+The integer under validation must have an exact length of _value_.

 <a name="rule-digits-between"></a>
 #### digits_between:_min_,_max_

-The field under validation must be non-fraction number and must have a length between the given _min_ and _max_.
+The integer validation must have a length between the given _min_ and _max_.

 <a name="rule-dimensions"></a>
 #### dimensions